Millicent Unplugged: A Virtual Panel Discussion Series

 This month, Millicent Unplugged presents Part II Painting from Within: 100 years of Dorothy Brett in Taos.
 This second associated program to the exhibition by the same name, features scholar and writer Pamela Evans.
 The conversation will center on Ms. Evans' extensive research on Dorothy Brett while highlighting specific paintings from the current exhibition.
 Pamela Evans earned a Master’s Degree in Modern British History and began writing while living in Santa Fe, New Mexico.
 Her first novel, PAINTING LIGHT, is based on the life and writings of Dorothy Brett.
 Pamela has lectured about Brett and contributed to Elizabeth Cunningham’s outstanding work, REMARKABLE WOMEN OF TAOS.
 She now lives in Maine with her husband.

-Millicent Unplugged, Papel Picado: Layers of Cultural Expression
+Millicent Unplugged: Papel Picado: Layers of Cultural Expression

 Thursday, September 5, 2024